Azure/azure-sphere-samples/Samples/AzureIoT/README.md

 1. In main.c, add the following lines before any other networking calls:

     ```c
-     err = Networking_SetInterfaceState("eth0", true);
+     int err = Networking_SetInterfaceState("eth0", true);
      if (err < 0) {
            Log_Debug("Error setting interface state %d\n",errno);
            return -1;
        }
     ```

-1. In the Project Properties, set the Target API Set to 3+Beta1909.
+1. In the Project Properties, set the Target API Set to 4.

 The sample uses these Azure Sphere application libraries.